IBM/openshift101/workshop/exercise-07/README.md

 # Exercise 7: Deploying a Full Project

-Exercise 7 consits of two parts:
+Exercise 7 consists of two parts:

 - Setting up the environment
 - Creating a Red Hat OpenShift project